bilgrami/hijri-calendar/README.md

-# Restful API for Pakistani Holidays
+# Restful API for Official, Cultural and Religous Holidays

-This repo is created to display hijri calendar and Pakistani holidays via restful API.
+This repo is created to display hijri calendar and Official, Cultural and Religous holidays via restful API.
-Data is obtained from official [pakmoonsighting.com.pk] government website.
+Data is obtained from various source such as official [pakmoonsighting.com.pk] government website.

 ----